 About this release

-- In June 2020, the average number of beds occupied per day due to delayed discharges was 791.
-This is an increase of 15% compared to May 2020 when the daily average was 685, but is substantially lower than the monthly average prior to COVID-19 measures being put in place.
+- In June 2021, the average number of beds occupied per day due to delayed discharges was 1,238.
+This is an increase of 9% compared to May 2021 when the daily average was 1,140, but lower than the monthly average prior to COVID-19 measures being put in place.